a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2020-04-12-I-have-seen-the-charles-river-on-an-early-march-night.md

 The glares across the river, animated, no longer still

 A tickling sensation crawled on my back, paralyzing me\
-Then sound of a quack-quack ended my misery\
+Then the sound of a quack-quack ended my suffering\
 I still remembered the pitch-black shadows of the ducklings\
 And the slight ghastly cries of the word "Away", till this day